pnnl/hexwatershed/docs/algorithm/algorithm.rst

 HexWatershed includes major classicial watershed delineation algorithms with modifications.

-These algorithms are implemented within both the Python front-end and the C++ back-end.
+These algorithms are implemented within both the Python frontend and the C++ backend.

 **********
 Algorithms